 - To learn something new

-More Young People are becoming involved in volunteering as it’s an excellent way of developing their employability.
-Take a look at our Young Volunteer pages for some ideas on how you can engage with the younger members of your club and get them involved.
+We’re also aware that many young people are becoming involved in volunteering as it’s an excellent way of developing their employability.
+Take a look at our Young Volunteer page for some ideas on how you can engage with the younger members of your club and get them involved.

 Some people are interested in volunteering at their club, however they may feel that there are barriers preventing them from doing so.
-We’ve identified 3 barriers below and how they could be overcome:
+We’ve identified three barriers below and how they could be overcome:

 If you do decide to look for volunteers from outside your club and community, then the following locations are a good place to start: